-Training clinics are clinics, often at a university, where graduate students can gain practical experience to become psychologists or therapists.
+Training clinics are often at a university, where graduate students can gain practical experience to become psychologists or therapists.

-As the student is not yet fully qualified, a person may be able to approach these clinics for therapy at a cheaper rate
+As the student is not yet fully qualified, a person may be able to approach these clinics for therapy at a cheaper rate.

 If a person lives near a university, it may be worth calling their psychology department to see if they have a training clinic.

 Some U.S. states have free or low income mental health services.
-Similar to training clinics, these services may recruit students who are training to be psychologists, counselors, or social workers to provide support that is free or low cost.
+Similar to training clinics, these services may recruit students who are training to be psychologists, mental health counselors, or social workers to provide support that is free or low cost.

-A federally funded health center is a healthcare facility that is community-based.
+A federally funded health center is a healthcare facility that is community based.
 This means that they receive funding from the Health Resources and Services Administration (HRSA) to provide care and treatment for people in underserved areas.

 According to the HRSA, these centers must provide care on a sliding fee scale.
 Therefore, this may be an affordable option for people in more rural areas.